kaiwenKevinn/CSCI-3150_assignment3/readme.md

 Meanwhile, your implementation would be verified by some hidden testcases.
 You could refer to the tutorial slides to get some hints about how to implement this.

-**Please follow this format for output, because the automated test cases will be scored based on the output**
+**Please follow this format for output, because the your answer will be scored based on the output**

 ## 3. Submission Content